ydahal1/ydahal1/jokes.md

-I needed a password eight characters long so I picked Snow White and the Seven Dwarfs.
+Why was the strawberry sad?
+Its parents were in a jam.

 [
-Mon Sep 22 00:29:22 UTC 2025
+Tue Sep 23 00:26:41 UTC 2025
  ]